Badegg48/Cybersecurity-portfolio/writeups/README.md

 Write-ups may include coursework exercises, incident response activities, TryHackMe rooms, security investigations, tool-based exercises and other practical work.

-Where appropriate, they focus on the process and reasoning behind the work rather than simply recording the final result.

 ## Write-ups

 - [Phishing Incident Post-Mortem](https://github.com/Badegg48/Cybersecurity-portfolio/blob/main/writeups/A%20fishy%20phishing%20email%20post%20mortem.md)